 The following ministries are supported directly or indirectly by our congregation.
-Those ministries are Kairos Prison Ministry, Prisoners of Christ, Hope Outreach Ministry for Every-1, Ministry of Outreach to Slavic Tribes, Inc., Len Ministries, DESC, Habijax for Humanity, Feeding Ministry at Sulzbacher Center, Literacy Mission, Medical Mission Jamaica, India for Christ Ministries, First Ministries, Young Life, It’s All About Jesus – Pass It On, and East West Ministries.
+Those ministries are Kairos Prison Ministry, Prisoners of Christ, Hope Outreach Ministry for Every-1, Ministry of Outreach to Slavic Tribes, Inc., Len Ministries, DESC, Habijax for Humanity, Feeding Ministry at Sulzbacher Center, Literacy Mission, R.A.M.
+(Ron Allen Ministries), Medical Mission Jamaica, India for Christ Ministries, First Ministries, Young Life, It’s All About Jesus – Pass It On, and East West Ministries.

 Here are some of the ministries that we support.

 Kairos Prison Ministry is a group of Christians who believe in the Holy Trinity and honor and live the teachings of the Bible they go into prisons conducting a weekend event similar to the Cursillo program.
 We have a group of men that regularly go into Union Correctional Prison at Raiford, FL to assist with the weekend Kairos events.
 To learn more, or to volunteer, please contact the church office.

 Jamaica Medical Mission is supported in a variety of ways which includes 2 cents-a-meal and medical and dental mission trips.
 Dr. Jim Gaff, an FPC member, has long participated in the Medical Mission trips and in February 2005 led the first Dental Mission trip only with several other FPC members as support staff.
 He has led a team twice a year since the first trip.
 To find out about volunteer opportunities please contact the church office.